SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

 Loose thoughts
 - Charm is an energy source
 - Its up to the enchanter — "Kurtz" — to channel it

+*The 'Heart of Darkness' in Conrad's novels is, in fact, the centre of charm: through tracking the enchantment of and by Kurtz in the novel,